chavindu/exchange-rate-tracker/README.md

 ## How It Works

 1. **Daily Cron Job**: Vercel triggers the serverless function daily at 00:00 UTC
+2. **Manifest Loading**: The function loads `public/data/manifest.json` to determine which currencies to track
-2. **Rate Fetching**: The function fetches current exchange rates from Sampath Bank API
+3. **Rate Fetching**: The function fetches current exchange rates from Sampath Bank API
-3. **Data Update**: If today's rate doesn't exist, it appends the new rate to the respective JSON file
+4. **Data Update**: For each currency in the manifest, if today's rate doesn't exist, it appends the new rate to the respective JSON file
-4. **GitHub Sync**: Updates are committed directly to the GitHub repository
+5. **GitHub Sync**: Updates are committed directly to the GitHub repository (creates new files if they don't exist)
-5. **Dashboard**: The frontend reads JSON files and displays interactive charts
+6. **Dashboard**: The frontend reads JSON files and displays interactive charts for all available currencies

 ## Technologies Used